 From your chosen start date, your insurance automatically extends every 28 days until you pick an end date.
 Just like a subscription.
 And you can cancel at any time.

 For travel full of adventure look no further than World Nomads.
 They offer a great range of plans depending on how adventurous you want to get and you can insure your electronics too.

 So I was sitting in a shuttle taking me from Semuc Champey, trying not to expect much but simultaneously not being able to withhold the excitement.

 Suddenly the Lake Atitlan leaned out from behind the hills, and only remembering this moment gives me goosebumps now, as I write about it.
 It is a truly spectacular and incredible lake, and the views were breathtaking.

-I stayed around the lake Atitlan for nearly two weeks.
+I stayed around lake Atitlan for nearly two weeks.
 But I could easily spend a month there.
 Or possibly much more?
-Many ex-pats had the same thought as many travellers arrived there for a week’s visit and now call it home.
+Many ex-pats had the same thought as many travellers who arrived there for a week’s visit, now call it home.
+I could easily too!

 Lake Atitlan is considered to be one of the most beautiful and unique places in the world.
 This deepest lake in Central America, sitting 1500 m above sea level, has a length of 18 kilometres and a depth of up to 341 meters.
 It is surrounded by numerous volcanos and enjoys what, for me – is a perfect climate.

 Lake Atitlan’s shore is dotted with numerous indigenous villages, with Maya people of Tz’utujil and Kaqchikel making over 90% of the local population.
 Each of the lake’s villages and towns is unique and known for something different like ceramics, textiles or holistic retreats.